SynteLang/SynteLang/README.md

 3. Type `test 2khz`
 4. Increase volume until an acceptable level

-You will probably need to go above this level for perfomance once you have an audience in the room and are playing full range sounds, but this gives a good starting point that you probably don't want to go too far over.
+You will probably need to go above this level for performance once you have an audience in the room and are playing full range sounds, but this gives a good starting point that you probably don't want to go too far over.
 Please ensure the audience has access to hearing protection if the system is capable of more than 85dBSPL.
 To specifically test the bass level and evenness try:
 >
 	in 10s